 Currently, too many hours are spent at TBD.EDU, in classrooms, offices, and at the district headquarters, manually compiling data from different systems and producing reports focused primarily on compliance rather than supporting instructional improvement.
 Our data sources are not integrated and TBD.EDU is not able to put the pieces of data together in one place and in a way that enables educators and administrators to see how our students, schools, and districts are doing – and to respond in ways that improve student outcomes.

+TBD.EDU seeks assistance from a vendor in the implementation of a Student Information System (SIS) that is Ed-Fi Certified (list of Ed-Fi certified SIS available here: https://techdocs.ed-fi.org/display/EDFICERT/Registry+of+Ed-Fi+Certified+Products or a SIS that technically supports and conforms to the Ed-Fi data standard, API, and <Rhode Island or LEA NAME> requirements for data exchange, <published here>.

-https://techdocs.ed-fi.org/display/EDFICERT/Registry+of+Ed-Fi+Certified+ProductsTBD.EDU seeks assistance from a vendor with the development and implementation of the Ed-Fi Operational Data Store (ODS), Dashboards, and Reports.
+TBD.EDU seeks assistance from a vendor with the development and implementation of the Ed-Fi Operational Data Store (ODS), Dashboards, and Reports.
 We need help pulling together student data (including unique ID), performance data (including assessment results, courses, and grades), behavior data (including attendance) and postsecondary success indicators (including remediation and credit accumulation), and then reflecting these data back to support quality instruction and campus improvement processes at the local level, as well as to support school report cards, teacher evaluation, and reporting systems at the state level.

 By adopting the Ed-Fi ODS and its associated Application Program Interface (API), TBD.EDU will enable more effective data management and interoperability between systems of record.
 TBD.EDU intends to place the ODS at the center of its system architecture, receiving transactional data from sources such as the Student Information System (SIS), Special Education system, assessment systems, teacher licensure and class roster systems, and annual feedback reports from higher education.
 In turn, the ODS will supply data to multiple analytical/reporting applications, dashboards and the TBD.EDU data warehouse.
 In later phases, TBD.EDU anticipates incorporating additional data in the ODS, such as financial data and data from federal programs.